To: Faculty/Staff on the Quarter System

-This is not a grade, but a temporary indicator that requires prompt resolution leading either to the removal of the course from the student's record or the assignment of a grade.
+Be advised that the "NGR" is not a grade, but a temporary indicator that requires prompt resolution leading either to the removal of the course from a student's record or the assignment of a grade.

+Students have one term to resolve the "NGR" on their record.
 If a final grade is not reported by the end of the following term, an administrative grade of "F" will be reported and recorded on the student's transcript.
-If the "NGR" notation is left unresolved by the last day of classes of the term immediately following the term in which the original NGR was reported, it will become an "F." This grade will be calculated as a failure in the student's GPA and is considered a permanent grade.
+This grade will be calculated in the student's GPA as a failure and is considered a permanent grade.

 Quarter / Semester Credit Conversion

 When converting credits from semester to quarter or vice versa, the following conversion can be used: